bytebone/how2host/src/first-steps/3-reverse-proxy/nginx.md

 ## Enforcing encryption between your server and Cloudflare

 [!ref Official Docs](https://developers.cloudflare.com/ssl/origin-configuration/origin-ca/)

+!!!info
+Should you have decided to not use Cloudflare as your proxy, this section does not apply to you.
+You can generate a LetsEncrypt wildcard certificate instead and use that to serve encrypted data to your visitors.
+!!!

 In the current setup, your server sends unencrypted content to the Cloudflare proxy, which then encrypts it locally and forwards it to the person accessing your website.
 This is bad, because anyone could intercept, read and modify the data before it reaches Cloudflare, as well as read all the traffic sent back to your server.